Software Tour

 Precast Beam Section Generators

-generator calculates section properties of a range of country-specific precast concrete beams including:
+generator to calculate section properties of a range of country-specific precast concrete beams including:

 United Kingdom Y, YE, TY, TYE, SY, M, UM, and U beam